mastersingh24/gke-poc-toolkit/README.md

   * Public endpoint for control plane is enabled
   * Nodes receive private IP addresses
   * Restricts access to addresses specified in the authorized networks list
-  * Authorized networks range can contain internal or public IP addresss
+  * Authorized networks range can contain internal or public IP addresses

+The following best practices are also enforced as part of the cluster build process:

+* The build process generates a service account used for running the GKE nodes.
+This service account operates under the concept of [Least Privilege](https://cloud.google.com/kubernetes-engine/docs/how-to/hardening-your-cluster#use_least_privilege_sa) and only has permissions needed for sending logging data, metrics, and downloading containers from the given GCR project.

+* [Application Layer Secrets](https://cloud.google.com/kubernetes-engine/docs/how-to/encrypting-secrets#overview) are used to provide an additional layer of security for sensitive data stored in etcd.
+The build process creates a [Cloud KMS](https://cloud.google.com/kms/docs) used to store the Key Encrption Key (KEK) used to encrypt data at the application layer.

-Once the cluster is created, the following items are layered on to explore security considerations for the cluster:
+Once the cluster is created, the [Harden GKE Security](docs/SECURITY.md) step can be executing against the existing environment.
+Doing so will layer on the following items to expand security considerations for the cluster:

 * [Audit Logging](docs/SECURITY.md#Audit-Logging)
   * Creates Log Sinks and BigQuery Datasets for Cloud Audit Logs and GKE Audit Logs